amient/affinity/README.md

  - On becoming a Master, the Partition Actor stops consuming (tailng) the the underlying topic, because the master receives all the writes, its in-memory state is consistent and it only publishes to the kafka for future bootstrap and keeping other standby(s) for the partitions up to date.
-         NOTE: There is a possibility of a situation where a previous master has published some messages which are not received by the new Master and so its state may become inconsistent with the storage - this can be solved but first needs to be proven.
  - On becoming a Standby, the Partition Actor resumes consuming the underlying topic and stops receiving until it again becomes a master.
  - Standby is not a read replica at the moment but it could be an option